HWaruguru/Password-Locker/README.md

 These are the behaviours/features that the application implements for use by a user.

 As a user I would like:
-* To create an account with my details - log in and password
+* To create an account with my detailR - log in and password
 * Store my existing login credentials
 * Generate a password for a new credential/account
 * Copy my credentials to the clipboard